radionets-project/radionets/README.md

 ### dl_framework

 The used deep learning framework is based on [pytorch](https://pytorch.org/) and [fastai](https://www.fast.ai/).
-An introduction to neural networks and an overview of the use of fastai to train deep learning models can be found in [Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html) and [fastbook](https://github.com/fastai/fastbook).
+An introduction to Neural Networks and an overview of the use of fastai to train deep learning models can be found in [Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html) and [fastbook](https://github.com/fastai/fastbook).

 ### dl_training

 Functions for handling the different training options.
+Currently, there are the training, the learning rate finder, and the loss plotting mode.

 ### simulations (further developed in [vipy](https://github.com/radionets-project/vipy) repository)